EdiWang/Moonglade/README.md

-EnablePingBackSend | Can blog send pingback to another blog EnableHarmonizor | Filter bad words (in order to live in China) EnableReward | Show WeChat reward button and QR Code image RecentCommentsListSize | How many comments to show on side bar EnforceHttps | Force website use HTTPS DisableEmailSendingInDevelopment | When debugging locally, do not send email for real
+EnablePingBackSend | Can blog send pingback to another blog EnableHarmonizor | Filter bad words (in order to live in China) EnableReward | Show WeChat reward button and QR Code image EnforceHttps | Force website use HTTPS DisableEmailSendingInDevelopment | When debugging locally, do not send email for real